 Decolati hit one home run as a freshman, but grew into one of the area’s top power hitters by his senior year.
-He hit 10 homers this spring for the Spartans, and has been named the Division I Southern Nevada Player of the Year by area coaches.
+He hit 10 homers this spring for the Spartans, and was voted as Division I Southern Nevada Player of the Year by area coaches.

 “It was awesome to see him grow,” Cimarron coach Mike Hubel said.
 “From a skinny little freshman to what he blossomed into, that’s awesome to see.
 It’s why I do what I do.”

 Decolati, who has signed with Loyola Marymount, batted .411 with 25 RBIs this season and led the Spartans with 39 runs.
 The shortstop batted third in the order as a junior, but moved to leadoff for his final season.

 “We didn’t really have a true leadoff hitter,” Hubel said.
 “Move him up and give him as many at-bats as possible.
 I don’t know how many times he’s led off a game with a home run, but that’s huge.”

 Five of his home runs came leading off the first for the Spartans, and almost half of his 37 hits went for extra bases.
 He had seven doubles and a triple.

 Defensively, Hubel said his shortstop was able to make all the routine plays, and his improved arm strength helped him make plays the average high school shortstop couldn’t.

 “He’s able to make a lot of throws that a lot of kids can’t and get to some balls and make some plays,” Hubel said.
 “He’s an everyday player that makes everyday plays, and that’s all I can ask.”